Definition of Proxy Statement

 - It enables shareholders to better prepare themselves for the discussion points in the Annual Meeting and exercise their voting rights most efficiently.

-- It enables shareholders and other potential shareholders to evaluate management compensation vis-a-vis the company performance.
+- It enables shareholders and other potential shareholders to evaluate management compensation vis-a-vis the company’s performance.

 This is a guide to Proxy Statement.
-Here we also discuss the definition and rules of proxy statement along with uses and benefits.
+Here we discuss the definition and rules of proxy statements along with their uses and benefits.
 You may also have a look at the following articles to learn more –